leightonwilliams46-prog/leightonwilliams46-prog/README.md

 - **Git/GitHub**

 ## What I’m looking for
-A Data Analyst or Junior Data Analyst role where I can apply the operational analytics mindset I’ve developed—focusing on throughput, efficiency, performance trends, and clear communication.
+A Data Analyst or Junior Data Analyst role where I can apply the operational analytics mindset I’ve developed, focusing on throughput, efficiency, performance trends, and clear communication.

 If your team values insight over noise, we’ll get on well.